You can never be too careful with body piercings, especially the ones on your face. Not only do you have to know to which materials you are allergic,

 It is critical to not only keep everything clean and sanitary, but to clean and sterilize everything correctly.
 Practice can make perfect, but not if you are not practicing the Macarena to perform during the Cupid Shuffle, ya feel me?

-Pata Pata Jewelry is a studio store that was created to bring the love and passion of Doron for unique style and self expression.
-Doron, owner and designer of Pata Pata Jewelry is a professional goldsmith specializing in quality, custom handmade septum piercings.
-Her septum rings collection in silver and gold range from feminine and delicate to fearless and bold designs.
+Pata Pata Jewelry is a boutique studio shop that was created to bring the love and passion of Doron for unique style and self expression.
+Doron, owner and designer at Pata Pata Jewelry is a professional goldsmith specializes in quality, custom handmade septum rings, nose rings and nose studs, cartilage earrings, tragus and daith jewelry.
+Her piecing jewelry collection in solid 14k gold and sterling silver range from feminine and delicate to fearless and bold designs.